First Light Short Course

 - Learn about existing examples of large-scale collective action within the conservation movement to address justice, diversity, equity and inclusion.

 - Learn how land trusts fit into the land back movement

-This tuition-free short course is by application, and priority will be given to First Light organizations, to land trusts in Vermont, New Hampshire, Massachusetts, and New York; philanthropies in New England, and landholders in New England.
+This tuition-free short course is by application, and priority will be given to First Light organizations, to land trusts, philanthropies, and landholders in New England.